jieyima/Cryptocurrency_Investment_Analysis_and_Modeling/README.md

 ## Some cool Visualizations

 ### 1. Bitcoin Price Simulation (2017.1 - 2018.3)
-Using plotly to draw bitcoin stock price during the period from Jan 2017 to Mar.
+This notebook used plotly to visually show bitcoin stock price during the period from Jan.
+2017 to Mar.
 2018.
-The plot shows the opening price, moving average, volume of transaction, Bollinger Bands, as well as whether the price increases (blue) or decreases (grey).
+This plot illustrates the moving average, volume of transaction, opening price, Bollinger Bands, as well as whether the price increases (blue) or decreases (grey).

 ![plotly](https://user-images.githubusercontent.com/31974451/37195543-21878f06-2328-11e8-9d24-68d488b85e9d.png)